DennisRudolf/Continuous_Authentication/README.md

 Moreover, since the session key depends on the SP's commitment $C$, a malicious SP cannot mount a man-in-the-middle attack by forwarding challenges and responses.
 Therefore, the user communicating with the SP is ensured to be authentic.

-The final step of Phase one consists of a secure handshake based on the derived symmetric key.
+The final step of Phase one consists of a secure handshake based on the derived symmetric key, as illustrated in the [Interactive Authentication Protocol](#interactive-authentication-protocol-diagram).

 ---